reduxjs/redux-toolkit/docs/usage/usage-guide.md

 As described in the [Quick Start](../introduction/getting-started.md) page, the goal of Redux Toolkit is to help simplify common Redux use cases.
 It is not intended to be a complete solution for everything you might want to do with Redux, but it should make a lot of the Redux-related code you need to write a lot simpler (or in some cases, eliminate some of the hand-written code entirely).

-Redux Toolkit exports several individual functions that you can use in your application, and adds dependencies of some other packages that are commonly used with Redux.
+Redux Toolkit exports several individual functions that you can use in your application, and adds dependencies on some other packages that are commonly used with Redux (like Reselect and Redux-Thunk).
 This lets you decide how to use these in your own application, whether it be a brand new project or updating a large existing app.

 Let's look at some of the ways that Redux Toolkit can help make your Redux-related code better.